25 Interesting Facts About Cabo Verde (Cape Verde)

 2. Cabo Verde was uninhabited when the islands were discovered by Portuguese explorers in the 15th century.

-3. During the 20th century, Cabo Verde was hit by extreme droughts which caused the deaths of around 200,000 people.
-The events provoked extensive emigration to the extent where today, more people with origins in Cape Verde live outside the country than inside it.
+3. During the 20th century, Cabo Verde was hit by extreme droughts, which caused the deaths of around 200,000 people.
+The events provoked extensive emigration to the extent that today, more people with origins in Cape Verde live outside the country than inside it.
 The money sent back by emigres and descendants is an important source of foreign currency.

 A map of Cabo Verde in relation to West Africa